sebw/submariner-demo/README.md

 We can imagine any kind of application (todo list, guestbook, etc.) in any kind of language (Python, Go, etc.) writing to the leader node.

-So instead of an app, we are going to write directly to the leader using the `redis-cli` utility and check on the follower if data has been replicated.
+So instead of an app, we are going to write directly to the leader using the `redis-cli` utility and check on the follower if data have been replicated.

 ## Scenario 1 - single cluster deployment